sebas77/Svelto.MiniExamples/README.md

 Warning: these examples may use using unofficial versions of Svelto that you won't find on the main repository until officially released.

-## Example 1: Doofuses Must Eat (Pure ECS/GameObject versions/Stride version)
+## Example 1: Doofuses Must Eat (SveltoOnDOTS version/GameObject versions/Stride version)

 ![Image](https://github.com/sebas77/Svelto.MiniExamples/blob/master/Example1-DoofusesMustEat/2020-12-22%2016-05-22.gif)

 Object-less pure ECS example that shows the basics of Svelto.ECS.

-Attention this demo is presented in multiple versions thanks to its flexibility.
+Attention this demo is presented in multiple versions thanks to its flexibility. **this demo is for advanced users, other demo are less overwhelming**

 Article:

 http://www.sebaslab.com/svelto-mini-examples-doofuses-must-eat/ (obsolete now, new article incoming)

-### Goals of the **Pure ECS** example are to:
+### Goals of the **SveltoOnDOTS** example are to:
 * intoduce to the concept of entity descriptors, entity structs and groups.
 * Show the integration with DOTS ECS, shows the use of Svelto.Tasks 2.0 (alpha state)
 * show the integration with DOTS Jobs and Burst (using Svelto.ECS 3.0)